golang/proposal/design/40307-fuzzing.md

 saving the mutation engine a lot of work.
 These can also be more clear for the developer when they break the build when something changes.

-Then maybe also a sentence about how running the seed corpus with `go test` prevents rotting, and is reproducible and cacheable.

 ### Fuzzing Engine and Mutator